rcsb/py-rcsb-api/docs/search_api/additional_examples.md

 )
 list(limit())

-# specifying atom pairing scheme, default = "SIDE_CHAIN"
+# Specifying atom pairing scheme, default = "SIDE_CHAIN"
 # ENUM: "ALL", "BACKBONE", "SIDE_CHAIN", "PSUEDO_ATOMS"
-# this is typechecked by a literal.
+# This is typechecked by a literal.
 # Which atoms to consider to compute RMSD scores and transformations.
 atom = StructMotifQuery(
     entry_id="2MNR",